anthonymendez/Java-Forward-vs-Backwards-Loops/README.md

 ## Conclusion

 In this very unscientific and shoddy experiment, I can conclude that backwards looping is faster than forward looping.
-But barely.
+But just ever so slightly.